How the Direct Lending Facility works, its benefits, eligibility and how to apply.

 Interested exporters should contact our customer service team in respect of enquiries for loans below £5 million, as an alternative product may be more appropriate.

 • the exporter must be carrying on business in the UK

 • agents/arrangers nominated by buyers or exporters will need to meet UK Export Finance’s general eligibility criteria

 Initial enquiry form

-You can register your interest in applying for a loan under the Direct Lending Facility by completing the short enquiry form (PDF, 352KB) and returning it to email@example.com.
-Based on the information provided, we will aim to provide you with initial feedback on how best to proceed with your application.
+You can register your interest in applying for a loan under the Direct Lending Facility by completing the firstname.lastname@example.org.
+Based on the information provided, we will aim to provide you with initial feedback on how best to proceed with your application.and returning it to

 How to apply

 The steps to apply for a Direct Loan are:

 Read this guide and theto check this is the facility you need.